Mykhail00/Expenses-Project/README.md

-- added validation errors handling for categories editing (ajax.js)
+- added DataTables JS plugin for categories pagination
-- validation errors are displayed on client side with dynamically generated divs
-- refactored categories delete action to use ajax
+- refactored categories.js to use DataTables with ajax requests to fetch categories list
+- created endpoint for categories DataTables ajax requests
+- created method on CategoriesService to provide categories using DataTables offset and limit query params
+- return data formed as json DataTables can parse